How To Remove Chloroform From Water

 Also known as trichloromethane, chloroform is a colorless organic compound with a sweet odor.
-Chloroform is one of the four chloromethanes and is among the trihalomethanes group.
+Chloroform is one of the four chloromethanes and is among the trihalomethanes group, also known as TTHMs.
+It is one of the most common disinfection byproducts found in drinking water.
 The dense liquid is famous for its ability to knock out or daze people.

 What Types of Industrial Uses Does it Have?